pocket-fox/notes/Permanent/Binomial_Distribution.typ

 = Binomial Distribution

-For an *experiment* to qualify as binomial, it must meet _all_ the following conditions:
+A binomial distribution is a series of Bernoulli trials, that is, a series of coin flips with a constant probability for each outcome, where we are counting the number of successes.
+For an *experiment* to officially qualify as binomial, it must meet _all_ the following conditions:

 1. Fixed number of trials ($n$)
 2. Each trial must result in either a success or failure (each experiment must be *Bernoulli trial*)
 3. Success rate per trial is constant ($p$)
 4. Trials must be independent

+== Probability Mass Function

-A *binomial random variable* is defined as follows: Let $Y$ be the number of successes in a binomial experiment.
-Then $Y$ is a binomial random variable with parameters $n$, being the number of trials, and $p$, being the probability of any particular expermient resulting in success; and can be written:
+A *binomial random variable* is defined as follows: Let $Y$ describe the number of successes in a binomial experiment.
+Then $Y$ is a binomial random variable with parameters $n$, being the number of trials, $y$, the number of successes (or desired success), and $p$, the probability of any particular expermient resulting in success; and can be written:
 $
   Y tilde.op "Bin"(n, p)\
   \